gunjan01/Hugo-blog/content/post/buran-ghati.md

 I met some beatiful and like minded people who inspired me in one way or another.
 Here's a short description about each of them.

 * Ravi sir - MS of our team.
-Calm composed observant and brave.
+Calm, composed, observant and brave.
 Worked with Indian air force in the past.
 An          environmentalist on a mission.
-* Krishna sir - Uoungest guy in the group ( 56 ).
-He taught us age is just a number literally.
+* Krishna sir - Youngest guy in the group ( 56 ).
+He taught us age is just a number,literally.
 This was his eighth    high altitude trek.
 * Ishaan - Innocence.
 Happily told people his BP is 170 out of innocence.
 * Aman and Dhwanit - Experience and intelligence.
 * Mehul - Assistant trek leader as we would call him :P
-* Mohinish - Such a sport really !
+* Monish - Such a sport really !
 * Divya - My tent mate and the most sophisticated person i know :)

 After this trek, I have realised that mountaineering is something I would always enjoy and would continue doing until I can.
 Until the time I am in the mountains again, adios.
+Although a personal story, I hope this post inspires people to try something new and care about the environment.
+You don't have to be a hard core environmentalist but changing small things in everyday chores will go a long way.
+I will try to do the same.

+> In a nutshell, I learnt that it is the mountains that decide whether you will climb them or not, not you.
+The grace of the Almighty is always going to be there to shine a light in you.